pingcap/docs/develop/dev-guide-use-common-table-expression.md

 </div>
 </SimpleTab>

 It can be found that the author "Ray Macejkovic" wrote 4 books.
-With the CTE query, you can find out the order and rating of these 4 books.
+With the CTE query, you can further get the order and rating information of these 4 books as follows:

 {{< copyable "sql" >}}